Hi. I’m Lauren.

 Then I thought, wait a minute.

-So I kept doing what I was doing – applying for working holiday visas and spending a few months (years, whatever) in different locations around the world.
+I kept doing what I was doing – applying for working holiday visas and spending a few months (years, whatever) in different locations around the world.
+A series of events brought me to Newcastle, Australia, where I’m using my experience in the communications industry to create a life that is mine.

-That’s what Lateral Movements is about: living a life that’s defined by the way you live, not your job title.
+That’s what Lateral Movements is about: having a life that’s defined by the way you live, not just your job title.
+That might mean working a 9-5, being a digital nomad, traveling a lot, traveling a little, or anything in between, as long as it works for you.

 The Evolution of Lateral Movements